ImageMagick/Usage-Markdown/filter/index.md

 The setting "`filter:verbose`" is perhaps your best friend in figuring out and understanding the other filter controls.

-For example you can verify that the Lanczos filter is defined in terms of a Sinc windowed Sinc support 3.
+For example, you can verify that the Lanczos filter is defined in terms of a Sinc windowed Sinc support 3.

 ~~~{data-capture-out="filter_verbose.txt"}
 convert null: -filter Lanczos -define filter:verbose=1 -resize 2 null: |\